 We will first break down the various methods that these users can be created:

-- Co-Registration - A Visitor is created automatically upon Submission using our Co-Registration feature then the only additional step they will need to perform (which is needed by all users created this way) is to complete their registration by adding their Name and choosing a new password.
-After this is completed they will be able to log-in using Active Directory.
+Co-Registration - A Visitor is created automatically upon Submission using our Co-Registration feature then the only additional step they will need to perform (which is needed by all users created this way) is to complete their registration by adding their Name and choosing a new password.
+After this is completed they will be able to log-in to see their submissions using that log-in or even using Active Directory.

-- Self-Sign Up - If a Visitor creates their user manually on their own through your sign up page then they will be able to log-in through Active Directory as long as they are also a user in your Active Directory client.
+Self-Sign Up - If a Visitor creates their user manually on their own through your sign up page then they will be able to log-in to any forms requiring log-in through the standard log-in or Active Directory as long as they are also a user in your Active Directory client.

-- Save & Continue - Currently this user will need to be created manually through the Save & Continue process but then they will be able to log-in via Active Directory after their account is created.
+Save & Continue - Users will need to be registered and created manually through the Save & Continue process if they do not have a user yet but after created they will be able to log-in via standard log-in and Active Directory after their account is created.

-- If the user isn’t a registered SeamlessDocs user and logs in through Active Directory we will provision a new user (Visitor User).
+If the user isn’t a registered GovOS Studio user but is a user in your Active Directory account and logs in through the Active Directory on the main log-in page we will provision a new user (Visitor User).
 These users will have Standard Login turned off by default, but that can be toggled on/off through the user settings for that user.

 Associating Forms with a Visitor: